terminus-plugin-project/terminus-s3-sync-plugin/README.md

-# terminus-s3-sync-plugin
+# Terminus S3 Sync Plugin
-Plugin to sync backups with S3
+Plugin to sync a site's backups with an AWS S3 Bucket

+## Installation

+## Help